box-community/sample-document-skills/leverton-lease-extraction/README.md

 ![screenshot](./screenshots/sample-lease-extraction.png)

-### Getting started with Leverton

-Obtain a Leverton access token, root project ID, and default collection ID and populate these variables in your local .env file.

 ## Usage

 ### Prerequisites

-* Leverton does not currently have a publicly available API.
-You must reach out to Leverton in order to create a Leverton account and gain access to their API.
+* [Leverton](https://www.leverton.ai/) does not currently have a publicly available API.
+You must reach out to Leverton and request a Leverton account / access to their API.
 * Make sure to sign up for a [Box Developer](https://developer.box.com/) account and prepare your app for Box skills.
 See our [developer documentation](https://developer.box.com/docs/box-skills) for more guidance.

 ### Configuring Serverless

-Our Box skills uses the excellent [Serverless framework](https://serverless.com/).
-This framework allows for deployment to various serverless platforms, but in this example we will use AWS as an example.
+This Box skill uses the [Serverless framework](https://serverless.com/).
+This framework allows for deployment to various serverless platforms (this example uses AWS).

 To use Serverless, install the NPM module.